Fit for a King

 Story

-From Presidential Retreat to Miami Icon
+From Presidential Retreat to Hollywood History

-One of the home’s most iconic details, the legendary glass elevator featured in the film, remains fully functional today, preserving a rare piece of Hollywood nostalgia inside one of America’s most valuable waterfront estates.
+The property later entered Hollywood lore as the filming location for Scarface, serving as the residence of Frank Lopez.
+One of the home’s most recognizable features, the iconic glass elevator showcased in the film, remains fully functional today, preserving a rare piece of cinematic nostalgia within one of America’s most valuable waterfront estates.

 Outdoor Living Designed for Miami Luxury

-A Private Marina for Mega Yachts
+A Private Marina for the Yachting Lifestyle

-Timeless Interiors with Waterfront Views
+Timeless Interiors with Unmatched Views

 The Miami Vibes Perspective